 Contact between the fastener and the connected part over approximately half the circumference of the fastener

-As such the stress will be highest at the radial contact point (A).
-However, the average stress can be calculated as the applied force divided by the projected area of contact
+As such the stress will be highest at the radial contact point (A in Figure 3).
+However, the average stress can be calculated as the applied force divided by the projected area of contact.

-Average bearing stress fp = P/(db t), where P is the force applied to the fastener.
+Average bearing stress fp = P/ (db t), where P is the force applied to the fastener.

 The bearing stress state can be complicated by the presence of nearby bolt or edge.
-The bolt spacing and edge distance will have an effect on the bearing str.
+The bolt spacing and edge distance will have an effect on the bearing strength.

 Bearing stress effects are independent of the bolt type because the bearing stress acts on the connected plate not the bolt.

-A possible failure mode resulting from excessive bearing close to the edge of the connected element is shear tear-out as shown below.
+A possible failure mode resulting from excessive bearing close to the edge of the connected element is shear tear-out as shown below (Figure 4).
 This type of shear tear-out can also occur between two holes in the direction of the bearing load.

 Rn = 2 x 0.6 Fu Lc t = 1.2 Fu Lc t

+Figure 3

 To prevent excessive deformation of the hole, an upper limit is placed on the bearing load.
 This upper limit is proportional to the fracture stress times the projected bearing area